Join Build Up Tassie!

 - Support for crew members to find pathways into training and employment in the construction industry, including apprenticeship programs.

 Depending on how crew members go on the orientation program they might be able to move into a structured eight-week work exposure program in up to six trade environments.

 How did Build Up Tassie start?

-In 2018, Centacare Evolve Housing (CEH), in partnership with CatholicCare Tasmania (CCT) and other stakeholders, decided to fund a pilot program to help young men and women from the Bridgewater, Derwent Valley and Glenorchy local government areas to find pathways into the construction industry.
+In 2017, Centacare Evolve Housing (CEH), in partnership with stakeholders from across industry and community, decided to create and fund a pilot program to help young men and women from the Bridgewater, Derwent Valley, and Glenorchy to find pathways into the construction industry.
 CEH is building many homes over the next years and we know that the industry will need workers who are ready with the skills and attitudes needed to be successful in a career in construction.